 The part-time faculty are represented by two employee groups.
 Part-time faculty with 7.5 LHE or above are represented by the Coast Federation of Educators (CFE).
 Faculty with LHE below 7.5 are represented by the Coast Community College Association (CCA).
 These two groups have separate collective bargaining agreements with the District.

 As mentioned previously, the District and CFE have been in contract negotiations since fall 2012.
 Until a successor agreement is reached, the District has directed Deans and Department Chairs of part-time faculty in the CFE unit to use the Faculty (or Counselor) Evaluation Report forms found on pages 88-91 in Appendix B of the CFE bargaining agreement They should indicate SLO usage by individual faculty members by answering two SLO related questions under "Additional comments by evaluator(s)".
 The questions are 1) Are SLOs on your syllabus (syllabi)? and 2) Do your assignments contribute to SLO(s) achievement?
 (DIS 1.3 Forms Faculty/Counselor Evaluation Reports - CFE Agreement Appendix B - pages 88-91).
-This goes into effect in spring 2014.
-(DIS 1.1 Joint Letter from District and CFE signed 11/13/2013, DIS 1.9 Joint Letter from District and CFE signed 11/19/2013, DIS 1.10 Part-time Faculty Evaluation Instructions - emails from Vice Chancellor of Human Resources 10/31/2013 and 11/1/2013).
+This goes into effect in spring 2014 (DIS 1.1 Joint Letter from District and CFE signed 11/13/2013, DIS 1.6 Joint Letter from District and CFE signed 11/19/2013, DIS 1.5 Full-time and Part-time Faculty Evaluation Instructions - email from Vice Chancellor of Human Resources 10/31/2013 and 11/1/2013).

 The District and the Coast Community College Association (CCA) have not entered contract negotiations for a successor agreement.
-The District will approach CCA to negotiate new definitive language for part time faculty evaluations.
+The District has approached CCA to negotiate new definitive language for part-time faculty evaluations.
 Until a successor agreement is reached, the District has directed evaluators for part-time faculty members represented by CCA to specifically address the use of SLOs on the Part Time Faculty Evaluation Form found on page 23 in Appendix C of the CCA bargaining agreement under the first paragraph entitled, "Evaluator's Description of Observation."
 (DIS 1.4 CCA Part-time Evaluation Form).
-Since evaluators are required to consider all teaching materials, including the syllabus, in the evaluation of part time faculty, this is the most appropriate place to discuss the evidence of the use of SLOs by part time faculty.
-If found exemplary or deficient, this can be discussed in the comments section (DIS 1.10 Part-time Faculty Evaluation Instructions - emails from Vice Chancellor of Human Resources 10/31/2013 and 11/1/2013).
+Since evaluators are required to consider all teaching materials, including the syllabus, in the evaluation of part-time faculty, this is the most appropriate place to discuss the evidence of the use of SLOs by part-time faculty (DIS 1.5 Full-time and Part-time Faculty Evaluation Instructions - email from Vice Chancellor of Human Resources 10/31/2013 and 11/1/2013).

 Classified Employees

-While a few classified employees have responsibility for student progress towards achieving stated student learning outcomes, many classified employees do not.
-If a classified employee has responsibility in achieving student learning outcomes, the evaluators of these employees may comment on the department SLOs in the employee evaluation.
-These comments would be addressed in the Classified Performance Appraisal form found in the Coast Federation of Classified Employees (CFCE) bargaining agreement, Appendix C on pages 80-83 (DIS 1.5 CFCE Classified Employee Appraisal Form).
-The comments would be addressed under the category "Service-Centered Work".
-Any additional comments would be under "Noteworthy Accomplishments" or "Areas for Improvement".
-This will go into effect in fall 2013 (DIS 1.6 Chancellor’s Cabinet Meeting Notes 10/14/2013).
+While faculty has direct responsibility of SLOs, classified employees do not.
+Although not directly responsible, classified employees do encourage and support student progress towards achieving stated student learning outcomes when appropriate.
+Management will ensure that classified employees have knowledge and familiarity of student learning outcomes through departmental meeting, conferences, training, and various other means.
+Managers are encouraged to have ongoing discussions with employees to support student learning.
+Contract negotiations and discussions will continue to ensure that all classified employees have an understanding of the alignment of their work with the District mission to support student learning (DIS 1.8 Classified Employee Email between Coast Federation of Classified Employees (CFCE) and VC HR 11/23/2013).

 Management